-Participation in this study should not pose any physical risks.
-We do not expect the discussions to be upsetting for you but, if you do become upset, you can leave the meeting at any time.
+We do not expect there to be any serious physical risks from participation in this study, but we will be discussing some potentially upsetting issues.
+If you do find any of the discussions upsetting, you can leave the meeting at any time.
 Researchers will be there to support you and to signpost you to additional sources of support if needed.